GarvinTris/Power-BI-Reports/README.md

 4. Go to File, then Open, and Select the downloaded .pbix file
 5. View and interact with the report

-IF you already have a Power BI Dekstop, just skip these step.
+If you already have a Power BI Dekstop, just skip these step.